Roy Sullivan

 Roy Cleveland Sullivan (February 7, 1912 – September 28, 1983) was an American park ranger in Shenandoah National Park in Virginia.
-Between 1942 and 1977, Sullivan was claimed to have been struck by lightning on seven occasions, surviving all of them.
-For this reason, he gained the nicknames "Human Lightning Conductor" and "Human Lightning Rod".
-Sullivan is recognized by Guinness World Records as the person struck by lightning more recorded times than any other human being.
+Between 1942 and 1977, Sullivan was claimed to have survived being struck by lightning seven times, gaining the nicknames "Human Lightning Conductor" and "Human Lightning Rod".
+Sullivan is recognized by Guinness World Records as the person struck by lightning more recorded times than any other human.

 Personal life

-Roy was born in Greene County, Virginia, on February 7, 1912.
+Sullivan was born in Greene County, Virginia, on February 7, 1912.
 He started working as a ranger in Shenandoah National Park in 1936.
 Sullivan was described as a brawny man with a broad, rugged face, who resembled the actor Gene Hackman.
 He was said to have been avoided by people during the later years of his life, owing to fears of being struck by lightning, and that saddened him.
 He once recalled: "For instance, I was walking with the Chief Ranger one day when lightning struck way off” (in the distance).
 The Chief said, "I'll see you later".

 On the morning of September 28, 1983, Sullivan died at the age of 71 from a self-inflicted gunshot wound to the head.
 Two of his ranger hats are on display at two Guinness World Exhibit Halls in New York City and South Carolina.